-The Spring 2018 - Chemistry Proficiency Exam will be given:
+The Spring 2024 Chemistry Proficiency Exams

 Students are sent an email that states a pass or fail.
 Passing scores are reported to college offices.

 General Chemistry Proficiency Exam Info